jc4p/text-editor/README.md

 # Getting Started

-Before you start, make sure you have `node` & `npm` installed.
-I also use `nvm` to manage different node versions, but you can use whatever you want.
+Before you start, make sure you have a version of `node` & `npm` installed.

-1) Clone this repo and run [yarn](https://yarnpkg.com/), just `yarn` to fetch all dependencies needed to compile and run.
+1) Clone this repo.
+Open up a terminal to the cloned folder path, and use [yarn](https://yarnpkg.com/), an `npm` alternative. `npm install yarn -g` if you don't have it.
+Then, just `yarn` to fetch all dependencies.

 2) To run the app you have two options: